List of recurring The Simpsons characters: Mrs. Muntz

-Mrs. Marilyn Muntz (voiced by Tress MacNeille) is Nelson's mother.
+Mrs. Muntz (voiced by Tress MacNeille) is Nelson's mother.
 Nelson receives his trademark laugh from her.
 Early on in the series, Nelson would mention his parents and it became apparent that Mrs. Muntz does not care much about her son.
 In "A Milhouse Divided", Nelson tells Milhouse that his mom is addicted to cough drops, which is why his father left the family.
 Mrs. Muntz works at Hooters in "Bart Star", but was fired in a later episode for gaining weight.
 She owns a dilapidated house and is depicted as a jailbird, a prostitute, a stripper, et al.

 In 'Tis the Fifteenth Season", she appears, telling Nelson that his father simply did not like him, and he left with her golden tooth.
 Nelson's mother was fully introduced in "Sleeping with the Enemy", after years of being mentioned.
 A loud, high-pitched contemptuous woman, she neglects her son.
 She implies she misses Nelson's father (who, depending on episode, is either divorced from Nelson's mom, went insane and never came home, or was forced to work as a sideshow freak after suffering a peanut allergy).
 At the end of the episode, Nelson and his parents reunite, and she gets a job as Lady Macbeth with "the third director she slept with".
 Since then, she is often seen around in Springfield.
 Curiously, in Season 18's "The Haw-Hawed Couple", she appears with brown hair.
 As revealed in "Dial 'N' for Nerder", Nelson refers to her as Mrs. Muntz.
 She has a brief appearance in The Simpsons Movie, at the end of the sequence where Bart skateboards to the Krustyburger in the nude, laughing along with Nelson at Bart who is tied to a post.

+Mrs. Risotto

+Mrs. "Mama" Risotto (voiced by Tress MacNeille) is the mother of Luigi Risotto and an expert chef.